 Clinical trials on Evusheld

-The FDA’s EUA for Evusheld was based on the results of an ongoing randomised, double-blind, placebo-controlled, multi-centre, Phase III pre-exposure prevention clinical trial named PROVENT.
+The FDA’s EUA for Evusheld was based on the results of a randomised, double-blind, placebo-controlled, multi-centre, Phase III pre-exposure prevention clinical trial named PROVENT.

 The trial enrolled 5,197 adult participants to evaluate the safety and efficacy of a single dose of AZD7442 compared with placebo for Covid-19 prevention.
 The participants were randomly assigned at a 2:1 ratio to receive either 300mg Evusheld or saline placebo in two separate, sequential intramuscular injections.